 The first roundtable (March 2022, Melbourne) addressed China’s decarbonisation plans and their relevance for Australia, including Implications for commodity trade.
 The panel included speakers from Rio Tinto, BHP, KPMG, Tsinghua University, The Energy Foundation China, and the ANU.

-A third decarbonisation roundtable is planned for 23 November in Brisbane and online, with a panel including speakers from Tsinghua, ANU, QUT, the Queensland departments of Energy and Public Works & Environment and Science, and The Next Economy, addressing topics on Hydrogen in Energy Intensive industries, and Economic Diversification.
-Click here to see the full program and to register.
+The third roundtable (November 2022, Brisbane) featured a panel including speakers from Tsinghua, ANU, QUT, the Queensland departments of Energy and Public Works & Environment and Science, and The Next Economy, addressing topics on Hydrogen in Energy Intensive industries, and Economic Diversification.

-More roundtables are planned for 2024.
+Planning is underway for our next Roundtable, to be held in Beijing, collaboratively with Tsinghua University, tentatively for late April 2024.
 Follow the Twitter channel of the ANU Institute for Climate, Energy & Disaster Solutions for updates, or get in touch with Dr Jorrit Gosens.

 Outputs resulting from the project